damisparks/machine-learning/ml_interview_practice.md

 For more information about getting information on Twitter, please checkout this [Twitter Developer Search Tweets](https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html)

 **NOTE** :
-> _The assumption is that we are not given the demographical information._
+> _The assumption is that we are not given the demographic information._

 #### Analysing the data.